-Having user personas gives you a person (albeit make-believe) to resolve all conflicts that may arise between you and your colleagues around a decision, design choice or feature of your brand.
+Having user personas also gives you a person (albeit make-believe) to resolve all conflicts that may arise between you and your colleagues around a decision, design choice or feature of your tech brand.
 Resolving the conflict by asking what would X want, instead of what do we want.
 The way we do this is developing user personas.
-If you’ve never heard of a user persona before then quite simply it’s a make-believe person that represents a customer you might have or a desired customer.
-Persona’s can be based off your real customers (if you have them) or one persona can contain many attributes of different customers.
+If you’ve never heard of a user persona before then quite simply it’s a make-believe person that represents a customer (or a desired customer).
+Personas can be based on your real customers if you have them and one persona can contain many attributes of different customers.
 It’s ok to generalise here but the result should be specific and represent one user.

 The number of user personas you create really shouldn’t exceed four.
-Beyond this, you start to lose clarity and focus and your brand will end up appealing to no one.
+Beyond this, you start to lose clarity and focus and your tech brand will end up appealing to no one.
 Your user persona should, of course, contain a name.
 Use a photo of someone you feel best encapsulates the person in your mind so that you can bring this person to life.
 You can then look at the demographic of your customer – age, sex, where they are from, how much they earn, what they do for a living.
 You can even find this data out on Google Analytics if you have it installed on your website!

-You should make a note of their archetype e.g. “Messy creative” or “Neat and tidy musician”.
+Make a note of their archetype e.g. “Messy creative” or “Neat and tidy musician”.
 If you’re struggling to be creative then definitely check out the most common archetypes.
 You can then look at their personalities.
 This helps us make assumptions about how they might react in different scenarios.
 Go into as much depth as you feel is necessary.

-With all that said, that’s just the groundwork to developing your brand.
+With all that said, that’s just the groundwork to developing your tech brand.
 It’s important to know who you are, why you are different, who you serve and why you serve them.
 Understanding your promise and the values you hold is essentially your brand, just make sure you stick to this idea no matter what.
 We’re now going to talk about what we believe every new business should have.
 These are known as ‘brand assets’ and are what are typically confused as a brand.
 Your brand identity is the face of your business and should reinforce the values and emotions that you identified in the previous steps.

 Colours invoke emotion so play on colour psychology.
+We’ve written a post about colour psychology.
 It’s not always the same on every continent so be conscious of your market and use colours that represent your values and make sure they mean the right things in the right regions.
 Have at least two colours.
 One primary that you’ll use almost everywhere and a secondary that compliments it.

-You might consider serif (fonts with little bits of detail at the ends of the letters) as formal.
+You might consider serif (fonts with little feet at the ends of the letters) as formal.
 Legal businesses or banks may choose to use this font.
-Sans-serif (without ‘details’) are more modern.
-If you’re at the stage where you’re putting your own brand together, go for a font that you like or check out some recommended font pairings from sites such as google fonts.
-Large organisations often design their own fonts and obviously, this is out of reach for most businesses starting out as its expensive.
+Sans-serif fonts (without ‘feet’) are more modern.
+If you’re at the stage where you’re putting your own tech brand together, go for a font that you like or check out some recommended font pairings from sites such as Google fonts.
+Large organisations often design their own fonts and obviously, this is out of reach for most businesses starting out as it’s expensive.

-Tone-of-voice is where your brands personality shines.
+Tone-of-voice is where your tech brands personality shines.
 It’s where you’re really engaging with your customers and not just any customers, the right customers.
 Think of three words that best summarise your business if it was a person and use these to develop your tone.